 13 These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.

-Not only do we have Eternal Life as a present possession, but God wants us to know this, and be confident in this fact.
-John tells us that we should "know that (we) have Eternal Life" - and why?
+The above verse not only establishes that believers have Eternal Life as a present possession, but also that God wants us to know this, and be confident in this fact.
+God says that we should "know that (we) have Eternal Life" - and why?
 Because we "believe on the name of the Son of God".
-No works mentioned, because works have nothing to do with Salvation (Ephesians 2:8-9, Romans 11:6, Romans 4:5).

 John 5:24